-Customs may suspend the release of and detain all products that appear to infringe the IP rights cited in the EU application.
+The customs authorities may suspend the release of and detain all products that appear to infringe the IP rights cited in the EU application.
 The customs authorities will inform the rights holder or its representative of the products detained.
-From the date on which the goods are detained, the rights holder has a nonextendable 10-working-day period either to:
+From the date on which the goods are detained, the rights holder has a non-extendable 10-working-day period either to: